Flagsmith/flagsmith-elixir-client/README.md

 For full documentation visit [https://docs.flagsmith.com/clients/server-side](https://docs.flagsmith.com/clients/server-side).

+`hexdocs.pm` package documentation can be found at [https://hexdocs.pm/flagsmith_engine]

 ## Contributing

 Please read [CONTRIBUTING.md](https://docs.flagsmith.com/platform/contributing) for details on our code of conduct, and the process for submitting pull requests